Bechlte Platz 1 - main entrance

 I. Governance Tasks of the Executive Board

 The Executive Board of Bechtle AG requires the organisation and all employees to abide by the law.
 To underscore the importance of doing so, Bechtle published a Code of Conduct as early as 2010, which is binding for all employees and serves as a guideline to help individuals avoid breaches and respond appropriately to compliance-related events.
-In 2021, the Code of Conduct has been extensively revised.
-In addition, Bechtle maintains a dedicated Compliance Board composed of the Executive Board and a permanent representative of Bechtle’s Legal department.
-The Compliance Board can be approached by all employees as well as external parties via a hotline and secure e-mail.
+In 2024, the Code of Conduct was extensively revised.
+In addition, Bechtle maintains a Compliance Board composed of the Executive Board and a permanent representative of Bechtle’s Legal department.
+Bechtle has installed dedicated reporting channels for whistleblowers, allowing both Bechtle employees and external parties to confidentially report violations or suspicious activity to the Compliance Board via a telephone hotline or to a special e-mail account.
+These channels are also open to third parties, and further information on the reporting mechanism along with contact details for whistleblowers can be found on the company website.
 The Compliance Board reviews and evaluates leads and violations and initiates appropriate measures.
-Additionally, the Compliance Board advises decision makers in resolving compliance-relevant situations.
+Additionally, the Compliance Board advises decision makers on resolving compliance-relevant situations.
 It continually reviews reported incidents and uses insights gained through this practice to further develop and substantiate policies.
-In 2022, the whistleblower process for reporting incidents was has been enhanced to make it more accessible for third persons.

 II.
 Supervision Tasks of the Supervisory Board

-The Supervisory Board serves in a permanent advisory capacity to the Executive Board and is involved in all major executive decisions.
+The Supervisory Board offers advice to the Executive Board at all times, and is further involved in all major business decisions.
 Critical business transactions are subject to the approval of the Supervisory Board.
 Pursuant to Suggestion A.6 DCGK, the Chair of the Supervisory Board is available to discuss Supervisory Board-related issues with investors.
-In 2022, there was no need for such discussions.
+In the reporting year, no direct discussions took place between the Chair of the Supervisory Board and capital market participants.
+Nevertheless, the Chair remains generally available to engage in dialogue on Supervisory Board matters.
 For information on the cooperative activities of the Executive and Supervisory Boards, see "D. Supervisory Board Procedures".

 III.
 Function of the General Meeting